shekhargulati/play-the-missing-tutorial/02-templates.md

 ---

-That's it for the first part of Play framework.
+That's it for the second part of Play framework tutorial.
 If you have any feedback then you can add a comment to this Github issue [https://github.com/shekhargulati/play-the-missing-tutorial/issues/1](https://github.com/shekhargulati/play-the-missing-tutorial/issues/1).

 [![Analytics](https://ga-beacon.appspot.com/UA-59411913-4/shekhargulati/play-the-missing-tutorial/02-templates)](https://github.com/igrigorik/ga-beacon)